j3pic/bundler-test/README.md

 But the error message remains.
 I encountered an error like this while trying to upgrade a large, commercial project from Rails 4.x to Rails 5.
 It confused me, and there was nothing about it on Google or Stack Overflow (and when I posted my own question, nobody answered).
 So I debugged it myself until I found the cause (roughly).

-I might even have a fix for this problem.